aymengan/EDT_JSPTA/README.md

 mlagents-learn "./configuration.yaml" --run-id sample_JSPTA --env="./path_to_executable" --no-graphics --num-envs 4 --time-scale 10
 ```

-To recreate the whole set of experiments performed within the original work the JSPTA configurations must be recreated.
-To do so refer to the next section of [Design and Customization](#dc) and the Layouts folder of this repository.
+To recreate the whole set of experiments performed within the original work, the JSPTA configurations must be recreated.
+To do so refer to the next section [Design and Customization](#dc) and the Layouts folder of this repository.

 <a name="dc"/>
-## D
+## Design and Customization